Healios/gridsome-barebone/README.md

+# NOTE : The Gridsome project seems to be dead.
+As a result, the repository has been archived.
+Consider Nuxt as an alternative, Nuxt 3 is a very good experience.

 # Typescript / Tailwind CSS Starter for Gridsome

 This is a starter template for Gridsome using Typescript & Tailwind CSS.
 It uses **eslint** and **typescript** for static code analisys.
 In order to integrate these tools with Visual Studio Code, you'll need to install **ESLint** and **Vetur** extensions for the editor.
 Furthermore Tailwind CSS has been installed and to integrate this framework with VS Code, you'll need to install the **TailwindCSS Intellisense** extension.